 Leigh’s disease is a rare and terrible disease that is classified as a neurometabolic disorder.and is almost exclusively found in infants and very young children.
 It is scientifically known as juvenile subacute necrotizing encephalomyelopathy.
 This disease attacks the central nervous system and is a progressive

-Home Remedies of Leigh’s Disease
+Home Remedies for Leigh’s Disease

 These two vegetables can also be added to a variety of other dishes, and their tastes can be masked if you have a picky eater for a child.
 However, their levels of vitamin B1 (thiamin) are significant.

-Unfortunately, there is no known cure, and these remedies are only temporary.
-However, if you have a child that is afflicted with Leigh’s disease, these foods and treatments can offer the best chance for an extended and relatively happy, healthy life.
+If you have a child that is afflicted with Leigh’s disease, these foods and treatments can offer the best chance for an extended and relatively happy, healthy life.